cmv/cmv-docs/widgets/LayerControl.md

 ### Control Options

 All layer types have common options while some options are specific to certain layer types.
-All `controlOptions` are Boolean.
+All `controlOptions` are Boolean except for `subLayerMenu`, which is an object.

 | Option | Description | Affects |
 | :----: | ----------- | ------- |